Grant-funded Programs in the ISU Department of Family Medicine

 Idaho ranks dead last in the United States for physicians per capita, but Idaho's family medicine residencies rank seventh in the nation in retaining graduates in the State after training.
 The biggest need in Idaho's rural areas is for more family docs who are trained to deliver the babies, staff the emergency rooms, care for patients in the office and comfort the sick and dying.
 Having a doctor available who is able to handle everything from a C-section to a multiple trauma motor vehicle crash requires that they receive intensive training in the full spectrum of family medicine.
 That training is the mission of the ISU Family Medicine Residency.
 Recently, the chances have increased that a well-trained family doctor will be available to you after your car crash.
 The Department of Family Medicine, has received federal Primary Care Residency Expansion funds as part of the Patient Protection and Affordable Care Act.
 With the help of these funds the Residency has expanded the number of family medicine residents that are trained for practice in underserved areas of Idaho.

 This is just a sampling of the many ways that federal grant funds, brought into the State by the ISU Department of Family Medicine, have improved the health care of Idahoans.
-Another current grant is used to integrate life-style interventions into everyday practice for our Baby-boomer population.
 Many Idahoans who benefit from these efforts probably don't know it at the time.
 But, hopefully, they will experience a competent, compassionate family physician using the latest in medical knowledge to provide the best possible care.